Project Grants & Awards

 Eligibility and requirements

-Applicants must be active Junior, Senior or Graduate/Professional Phi Kappa Phi members* who will be returning to the University of Michigan as registered full-time students during the 2021/2022 academic year.
+Applicants must be active Junior, Senior or Graduate/Professional Phi Kappa Phi members* who will be returning to the University of Michigan as registered full-time students during the academic year following their application.
 They should demonstrate evidence of qualities necessary for successfully completing an independent project, such as self-reliance, maturity, creativity and resourcefulness. *You must have accepted your membership prior to applying for the project grant.

 All project grant recipients will be asked to submit a brief progress report at a December PKP Executive Board Meeting, and a brief final report when the project is completed.
 All project grant recipients will be expected to serve on the UM PKP Executive Board as a Student Vice-President.
 The term runs from August through May of the year following their award.
 Student Vice-Presidents contribute about 40 hours of service, including 5-6 one-hour board meetings during the academic year.
 Other tasks can generally be done from a personal computer at any time within assigned deadlines.